kfilyk/petri/README.md

 2: Click "NEW RANDOM 100" to generate a random assortment of creatures.
 Tiles are initiallized with maximum colour values.
 Colour value  is synonymous with food.
 Creatures "eat" the colors red, green, and blue, subtracting them from terrain tiles.
 A "positive" tile will have colour, and give the creature energy.
 A "negative" tile will appear grey, and take energy away from the creature.
 Creatures will require time to form coherent behaviours and other movements.
 Stopping and starting, non-cyclic swimming patterns, and extension/rotation of eyes indicate that behaviour paths are forming.
 Given enough time, creatures will evolve the ability to sense and respond to one another.

-3: Whenever you'd like, you can turn on the REGRESS and PROPAGATE functions located in the console menu, in order to accelerate the evolution of the creatures.
-Note that these functions are experimental- they make "having the greatest number of children" the "successful" direction of evolution.
-Start low, with "REGRESS < 1 CHILDREN" and "PROPAGATE ON".
+3: Whenever you'd like, you can turn on the PROPAGATE function in the console menu, to *subtly* accelerate the evolution of the creatures.
+Note that this function is experimental, and makes "having the greatest number of children" the "successful" direction of evolution.
+REGRESS is similarly experimental, subtracting "unsuccessful" mutations from the gene pool.
+However, I've had trouble implementing it properly, and will update it in the future.
+If REGRESS is used, it is recommended to keep at "REGRESS < 1 CHILDREN".
 More info on these functions is coming.

 4: REGRESS causes the genes of unsuccessful creatures (with less children) to be subtracted from the parents' gene pool.
 PROPAGATE allows successful creatures (with more children) to add their genes to the parents' gene pool.
-When the parent divides, the new creature inherits the average of those genes.
-If you'd like to turn these functions off and let creatures freely mutate, turn propagate off first, then wait ~5 min before turning regress off.
+When the parent divides, the new creature inherits the average of the parent genes.
+In this way, the rate/direction of gene change is "propagated" in a "successful" direction.
+Letting the creatures freely mutate is also viable, and turning the functions off can be done by left-clicking the buttons until they are "REGRESS OFF" and "PROPAGATE OFF".

 5: Watch your memory- on my Macbook Pro 2016 using Firefox, The program runs for about 8 hours before the browser crashes.
 This is more than enough time to witness improvements in creature lifespan/decision making/interaction.
 When memory runs out eventually, your computer will be fine, but you'll have to close the browser and restart.
 I will be converting this project to C++ in the future, so to avoid this.

 6: Left-clicking on a living creature in the terrarium, or on a creatures' name in the highscore chart, will bring up its statics in an info-card, to the right of the terrarium.
-More detail on stats is in the "STATS section below.
+More detail on stats is in the STATS section below.

 7: At the top of the info-card are a row of menu buttons: